-The ratings continue to factor in the established track record and strong market position in the phthalic anhydride (PAN) segment in India, the diversification benefits from the sale of downstream derivative products such as esters and food acids and MAN by its subsidiary - Optimistic Organic SDN BHD (OOSB) - and the stabilisation of operations of the new unit at Dahej (phase 1).
-Further, the healthy capacity utilisation of the Ranipet plant, reflecting the benefit of modernisation capex in the last few years, favour the rating action.
+The ratings, however, continue to positively factor in TCL's established track record and strong market position in the Phthalic anhydride (PAN) segment in India and the diversification benefits from the sale of downstream derivative products such as esters, food acids and MAN by its subsidiary - Optimistic Organic SDN BHD (OOSB).
+The ratings also factor in the healthy capacity utilisation of the Ranipet plant, reflecting the benefit of modernisation capex in the last few years.
 Further, ICRA notes the diversification efforts undertaken by the company to supply MAN to other countries to improve the realisations.
 ICRA expects the company's medium-term performance to benefit from the favourable trade protection measures taken by the Government of India (GoI) and a positive demand outlook in the domestic end-user industry.
-ICRA notes that TCL's ability to withstand the downturns is better than earlier due to several cost-control initiatives taken in the last few years.